Cescollino/Reverse-Image-Search-Scraper/README.md

 ## Result Path
 You may change result_path to be the absolute path of the directory you are trying to store your images in.

+## Number of Results
+You may change the number of results gathered by each engine by changing: "max_count=100" in the last cell of the notebook

 # Output
 This program will output image files to the directory with the following nomenclature: